-A bill of materials (BOM) is a list of the raw materials, assemblies, sub-assemblies, components, sub-components and associated quantities plus labor and equipment needed to complete the job.
+A bill of materials (BOM) is a list of the raw materials, assemblies, sub-assemblies, components, sub-components, and associated quantities plus labor and equipment needed to complete a job.

 The BOM also requires quality control over each step in the process to ensure that no defective or substandard components find their way into the final product.
 If that happens, they must be replaced or modified to meet the specified standard.